SPolton/fb-marketplace-scraper/README.md

 Use the software provided at your own risk.
 I cannot be held responsible for any potential consequences, including potential bans from Meta.
 ```

 Overview
 ========

 This open-source program uses Python to scrape data from Facebook Marketplace.
 A Streamlit web GUI allows for various search parameters to be submitted to the backend API.
 The program uses Playwright to navigate the Facebook Marketplace website and BeautifulSoup to extract relevant data.
 It then sends and displays the results in the Streamlit web GUI.

 GUI Features:
 --------

+User friendly Streamlit interface for api communication.
 - Enter search parameters and press the submission button to start scraping.
 - Display Per Listing: Title, image, price, location, item URL, and New.
 - Set scheduled auto scrape, see time until auto scrape, and cancel schedule.